 I’m talking about good old-fashioned-yeah-sure-you-betcha-you-can-screw-this-up if you’re not paying attention and putting in a little effort.
 There is such a thing as ‘you reap what you sow’ and that’s not limited to the Faithful.
 It’s a simple built-in law to the universe, aspect to and nearly definitional of common grace, regardless of your own good graces.
 Don’t be an idiot if you get the chance, and you will not get idiot results.
 Fair enough?
 Hear me on this, especially all you younger cigar smokers.
 It will save your souls.

 If you’re actually paying attention and not just sucking your thumb through life, there is great hope.
 One of my favorite wisdom anecdotes is “good results don’t happen by accident.”
 Studied entropy principles, have you?
 Good.
 Keep reading.
 Sure, you may procure a fire source and baptize your fine cigar in it, whilst taking a few puffs, and hopelessly hope that the ladies will think you know what you’re doing.
 But in the end, you won’t be able to manage your way out of a wet paper bag after you’ve experienced an uneven draw, and anything from an uneven burn to a tacky mctackerson cheap panty-hose run up the side of your cigar, and wonder why life is unfair.
 The answer is always the same, doofus.
 It’s because you didn’t seek wisdom and apply.
 And that is where I come in.
+People also prefer getting the Nirvana cbd body lotion which is not easy to avail.

 You’re looking to follow a few basic guidelines in your legalized arson.